Video Game Addiction: How Treatment Can Help

 • Building Healthy Routines: Establishing routines with set times for exercise, sleep, and non-screen-based activities helps reduce the impulse to game excessively.

-Other Options for Video Game Addiction Treatment
+Support Options for Video Game Addiction

 • Virtual Support Groups and Programs: Many online communities focus specifically on video game addiction, allowing individuals to connect with others facing similar challenges.
 Some of these are strictly online (Healthy Gamer has great resources for gaming addiction and related emotional challenges), and others have local options.